 How is cybersecurity training viewed by leaders and employees?

-About 50% of security leaders believe training is one the most important influences on building a positive security position.
+About 50% of security leaders believe training is one of the most important influences on building a positive security position.
 However, only a quarter (28%) of workers say that the training is engaging and only a third (36%) say they are paying attention.
 Of the employees that are paying attention, only half say the training is useful.

 Clearly something is going very wrong with cybersecurity training and engagement with employees.